akl5/PackTrack/README.md

 *When I say students providing feedback, I am talking about students who have completed at least one co-op.

+On a special note, thank you to Mark Fontenot for teaching us the skills necessary to complete this project.

 ## **What Is the Motivation Behind the Project?:**
 When it comes to applying to co-ops, it is difficult to learn more about nuanced topics of a job placement such as work culture, team environment, and skills learned on the job just from the generic application description